 - It helps to find issues in the early phase of testing.

-- It helps to get the confidence to a tester that fixes in the previous builds not breaking major features (of course, only features exercised by smoke testing
+- It helps to get the confidence of a tester that fixes in the previous builds, not breaking major features (of course, only features exercised by smoke testing.